-- (i) the monetary provision necessary for pending non-liability claims based on the latest available facts and estimates - (ii) the monetary provision for the future payment of claims for bodily injuries to employees or third party victims of accidents.
-This is based on the accepted basis of: - (a) loss of future earnings as a result of disability percentages along with estimated rehabilitation expenses; - (b) an element of direct damages; and - (c) costs of settlement including legal and other fees and court expenses; and
+(i) the monetary provision necessary for pending non-liability claims based on the latest available facts and estimates

+(ii) the monetary provision for the future payment of claims for bodily injuries to employees or third party victims of accidents.
+This is based on the accepted basis of:

+(a) loss of future earnings as a result of disability percentages along with estimated rehabilitation expenses;

-(iii) to the above provisions for known reported claims, the Company adds an IBNR provision with particular emphasis on the motor and liability class.
+- (b) an element of direct damages; and - (c) costs of settlement including legal and other fees and court expenses; and to the above provisions for known reported claims, the Company adds an IBNR provision.